-Adults accessing services through 397.675, the Marchman Act will be transported to the nearest emergency room or s.
-397.6772(1)(b) allows law enforcement to detain adults in jail for their own protection, which is not considered an arrest.
+Adults accessing services through 397.675, the Marchman Act, will be transported to the nearest emergency room.
+Additionally, Florida Statute.
+397.6772(1) (b) allows law enforcement to detain adults in jail for their own protection, which is not considered an arrest.
+Pinellas County Jail staff, in collaboration with ACTS, will make a determination for transport to the Keystone Addictions Receiving Facility.
+Current access to Keystone Addictions Receiving Facility is through the Jail, with anticipation of expanded access at a later date.

-Children under age 18 accessing services through s 397.675, the Marchman Act, will be transported to the nearest emergency room or to
+Children under age 18 accessing services through s 397.675, the Marchman Act, will be transported to the nearest emergency room or to:

-➤ Personal Enrichment through Mental Health Services (PEMHS) 11254 58th Street North, Pinellas Park, FL 33782.
+Personal Enrichment through Mental Health Services (PEMHS) 11254 58th Street North, Pinellas Park, FL 33782.